Almost Never (TV series): Production

-The first series of Almost Never filmed in Belfast from 12 August to 15 November 2018.
+The second series of Almost Never filmed in Belfast from 12 August to 15 November 2018.
 The series was announced on 18 December 2018.
 Three months after the debut of the first series, it was announced that cast member Mya-Lecia Naylor had died by misadventure.
 For the second series, the part of Mya was not recast; instead, her absence was explained by her having left Girls Here First following the group's disastrous European tour.

 The cast was increased in the second series, with the additions of Aston Merrygold and Tyra Richardson, as well as Stephen Rahman-Hughes and Victoria Ekanoye in recurring capacities.
 On 2 January 2020, it was announced that CBBC has renewed Almost Never for a third series.
 On 29 May 2020, the Almost Never Instagram account uploaded an open casting call for children aged between 13 and 17 to audition for the third series.

-Cast regularly get involved in production vlogs and backstage content.
-Girls Here First star Miriam Nyarko has a series of "Week in the Life" Vlogs on her channel, which show the life of an Almost Never cast-member.
-Her co-star Tillie Amartey also has her own vlogging series on the official Almost Never Channel (Tillie Vlogs).